Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Review of ground states, critical droplets, and metastates

 Our focus is on ground states of the EA~spin glass in finite dimensions $d\ge 2$.
 Define $\Lambda_L$ to be a cube of side~$L$ centered at the origin; then a finite-volume ground state~$\sigma_L$ is the lowest-energy spin configuration in~$\Lambda_L$ subject to a specified boundary condition.
 An infinite-volume ground state~$\sigma$ can be defined in two equivalent ways: first, as any convergent $L\to\infty$ limit of a sequence of $\sigma_L$'s, or second, as a spin configuration $\sigma$ on all of $\mathbb{Z}^d$ defined by the condition that its energy cannot be lowered by flipping any {\it finite\/} subset of spins.
 The condition for $\sigma$ to be a ground state is then that

 where $S$ is any closed surface (or contour in two dimensions) in the dual lattice.
 (We have abused notation somewhat by writing $\langle x,y\rangle\in S$ in the sum.
 This should be understood as meaning, ``sum over edges in the original lattice whose duals belong to $S$.'')
 The surface~$S$ encloses a connected set of spins (a ``droplet''), and $\langle x,y\rangle\in{S}$ is the set of edges connecting spins inside~$S$ to spins outside~$S$.
 The inequality in~(\ref{eq:gs}) is strict since, by the continuity of $\nu(dJ_{xy})$, there is zero probability of any closed surface having exactly zero energy in $\sigma$.
-Of course the condition~(\ref{eq:gs}) must also hold for finite-volume ground states $\sigma_L$ for any $S$ completely inside $\Lambda_L$.
+Of course the condition~(\ref{eq:gs}) must also hold for finite-volume ground states $\sigma_L$ for any $S$ completely inside $\Lambda_L$.\footnote{Some authors (see, e.g., \cite{vEvH84}) use the term ``ground state'' to refer to a probability measure supported on ground state configurations.}

 Given the spin-flip symmetry of the Hamiltonian, a ground state, whether finite- or infinite-volume, generated by a spin-symmetric boundary condition, such as free or periodic, will appear as one part of a globally spin-reversed pair; we therefore refer generally to ground state pairs (GSP's) rather than individual ground states, and denote both by $\sigma$ when the context is clear.
 Clearly $\sigma$ must be defined with respect to a specific~$J$, but we suppress its dependence on $J$ for notational convenience.